Preethi-Dev/assets-for-article-02/range_media_query_new_syntax.md

 The above query will return true if the device matches the screen's viewport width is greater than / equal to 400px and lesser than / equal to 1000px.

-- If We placed the `and` between media features, Query will return true if all the media features should be true.
+- If We placed the `and` between media features, The Query will return true if all the media features should be true.

-- If we placed the `or` between the media features, Query will return true if anyone of the feature should be true.
+- If we placed the `or` between the media features, The Query will return true if any one of the features should be true.

-`not` have some special charcterstics from others.
-This single keyword which alter the meaning of the media query.
-Prefixing the media query with `not` will negate the result of media query.
-Let's see a minimal usecase:
+`not` have some special characteristics from others.
+This single keyword which alters the meaning of the media query.
+Prefixing the media query with `not` will negate the result of a media query.
+Let's see a minimal use case:

 ```
 not ((color) or (hover))